Blog / 3DS & SCA

 3D Secure 2

-Like 3DS1, both 3DS 2.1 and 3DS 2.2 tick the boxes for SCA compliance and merchant fraud liability protection.
 What does 3DS2 do differently?
 It can enable better customer experience through less friction.

 How does this work?
 With 3DS2, merchants have the ability to send far more data to the issuing bank than with 3DS1.
 Rather than only relying on static passwords, 3DS2 enables the use of dynamic authentication through biometrics and token-based authentication methods.
 With the extra data, issuers can apply frictionless authentication to approve a transaction without requiring any manual input from the cardholder.
-This is called frictionless flow.
-This risk-based authentication is key to keeping the checkout processes friction-free for the majority of low-risk transactions from trusted customers.

 3DS2 can also recognize soft declines, which 3DS1 didn’t support.
 For example, if the issuer receives an authorization request on a transaction, but wants authentication to take place beforehand, 3DS2 can enable this.
 This means there is less chance of the transaction being declined altogether by the issuer, and less risk of the transaction being abandoned by the customer.

 Unlike 3DS1, 3DS2 can be used to set up merchant-initiated transactions.
-This is useful for a merchant which needs to set up recurring payments from a customer – e.g. for a subscription.
+This is useful for a merchant who needs to set up recurring payments from a customer – e.g. for a subscription.
 The first payment requires SCA, but subsequent identical payments will not.
 A merchant can use 3DS2 to authenticate the first payment, and set up the following payments as merchant-initiated transactions.

 SCA map